SECRETS OF ACCEPTABLE INTRUSION | Darrin Henry

 Street Photography Tips No.7 – Go Low, Go High

-Changing the angles and positioning of the camera can create dramatic views of otherwise ordinary street scenes.
+The best street photographers know that changing the angles and positioning of the camera can create dramatic views of otherwise ordinary scenes.
 Mind you, this applies to most photography styles.

 I will often sit on the side of the street and hold the camera at ground level, pointing roughly in the right direction but shooting blind.
 Of course you will need to pre-focus for distance before doing this and then lock the focus to manual.